JUN 21-26, 2026 (4 spots left)

 Everyone still half-asleep, coffee going cold, notebooks open.
 No one talking.
 Just the sound of pens and the birds outside losing their minds the way they do here before 7am.
 Someone laughs at something she wrote and doesn't explain it.
 Someone else sighs a little.
 Nobody notices.

 That's the thing I can't quite capture when I try to describe what happens.
 It's not the teaching or the prompts or the workshops.
-It's the room.
-The particular quiet of women writing together, not for anyone, not for anything.
-Just to see what comes out.
+It's the space.
+It's the jungle.
+It's the people.
+That very special kind of quiet of women writing together, just to see what comes out.

 05